pau1o-hs/Learned-Motion-Matching/README.md

 #### Pytorch
 5. Run decompressor.py, followed by stepper.py and projector.py (this last two can be run in parallel);
 6. Export the ONNX files generated in Pytorch environment to Unity's "/Assets/Motion Matching/ONNX " folder;
-7. Export the "QData.txt" file generated in Pytorch environment to Unity's "/Assets/Motion Matching/Database" folder;
+7. Export the "QData.txt" and "ZData.txt" file generated in Pytorch environment to Unity's "/Assets/Motion Matching/Database" folder;

 #### Unity
 8. Hit "Play" button and play.